A Local’s Guide to Visiting Funchal, Madeira

 There are several diving spots in the reserve, but the diving point at Garajau Beach is probably the most convenient.
 Diving experiences at this location are provided by companies such as Madeira Diving Center (my favorite), Focusnatura, and Manta Diving Madeira, and cost anywhere between €100 and €150.

-The animals at Garajau are so accustomed to divers that you can sometimes even touch and engage with the many grouper fish roaming the area.
+The marine life at Garajau are so accustomed to divers that you can sometimes even touch and engage with the many grouper fish roaming the area.
 Other species include barracudas, dogfishes, and moray eels.
 The Garajau Beach is also perfect for other maritime activities, including freediving, paddle boarding, and boat rides.

 7. Get a taste for Funchal’s nightlife